 And if you are doing a presentation online rather than in person you should check out my article on becoming a motivational speaker where I have added a section to help your audience get the best and most engaging experience.

 What mistakes do you wish you hadn’t made when creating your coaching website?

 Hindsight is 20/20 vision and looking back on how you went about it and what you now would do differently is no exception.

-> So this tip is about website mistakes you can avoid making so you don’t end up with a lot of ‘I should’ve” or I”could’ve” or “I’ve now got to’s” to make your website work as you want it to attract clients.
+So this tip is about website mistakes you can avoid making or, if you already have a website correct, so you don’t end up with a lot of ‘I should’ve” or I”could’ve” or “I’ve now got to’s” to make your website work to attract clients.

-> Also be sure to read a sad and true case study of a website disaster that could easily have been avoided.
+Also be sure to read the sad and true case study of a website disaster that could easily have been avoided.

-> What do prospective clients see when the click on your FB profile?
+What do prospective clients see when the click on your FB profile?
 Is it information about you and your coaching practice, or is it a lot of irrelevant chat.
 This tip came to me after listening to Cindy Schulson’s brilliant 3 Ways To Get Clients Online webinar, and a comment made by host Emma Elsey..